sebasvila/fif/content/posts/worner-b13-cabinet-and-electrical-wiring/index.en.md

 keywords:
 - ball bearing drawer slides
 - steel frame
-- VDF
+- VFD
 draft: false
 ---

-One of this summer works have been to finish the cabinet of the the Wörner B13 drilling press.
-It was mainly a work of covering the steel frame support with MDF.
-The final desire is to get it prepared to fit the electrical wiring and a set of drawers to organize the tooling of the machine.
+One of my projects this summer was to finish the cabinet for the Wörner B13 drill press.
+The work mainly consisted of cladding the steel support frame with MDF.
+The ultimate goal was to prepare it for the electrical wiring and a set of drawers to organize the machine's tooling.

 <!--more-->

-# Panelling the steel frame
+# Panelling the Steel Frame

-After cutting the main panels, adjusting, and fasten them with interior screws the frame seems mostly covered:
+After cutting, adjusting, and fastening the main panels with interior screws, the frame was mostly covered:

 {{< figure src="20200823_210135.jpg" >}}

-The next step is to provide an internal support to receive the drawers and also separate:
+The next step was to add internal supports for the drawers and to
+separate:

-*   The control switches space (in the front) and,
+* The control switch area (at the front) from
-*   The VFD and drilling machine pillar space (in the back).
-It should be noted that the drilling machine column protrudes under the table when it was at the lowest position.
+* The VFD and drill press column area (at the back).
+Note that the drill press column protrudes below the table when it is in its lowest position.

-After adding these elements this is how the cabinet looks:
+After adding these components, this is how the cabinet looked:

 {{< figure src="20200824_204647.jpg" >}}

-Some panels and a double hinged door than can be folded over the back of the cabinet make the final touches:
+A few extra panels and a double-hinged door that folds flat against the back of the cabinet provided the finishing touches:

 {{< figure src="20200827_124357.jpg" >}}

-# Wiring the machine
+# Wiring the Machine

-The machine needs an appropriate set of control switches and the power control.
-From the beginning, I decided to run it by using and VFD to get a better control of the speed without requiring too much belt changing.
-The motor and light cables go through the column of the machine and thus are available in the back part of the cabinet.
-Of course, switches should be on the front...
+The machine required a proper set of control switches and power management.
+From the start, I decided to run it using a VFD to achieve better speed control without having to frequently change the belts.
+The motor and light cables run through the column of the machine, making them accessible from the back of the cabinet.
+Naturally, the switches needed to be on the front panel.

-The design of the control panel includes:
+The control panel design includes:

-*   A general switch for the mains supply.
+* A main power switch.
 * A pilot light.
-*   A forward pushbutton and a reverse pushbutton.
+* Forward and reverse pushbuttons.
 * A stop pushbutton.
-*   A switch for the machine light.
+* A toggle switch for the machine's light.
-*   A 10 positions rotary switch to select speed.
-I use a binary coded
-    switch: this reduces the number of control wires and is compatible with the VDF control.
+* A 10-position rotary switch for speed selection.
+I used a binary-coded switch, which reduces the number of control wires and is fully compatible with the VFD control.

-The control panel was an aluminium plate that I conveniently drilled and painted to RAL Reseda Green to match the machine hue.
-The panel was attached to the cabinet front and made accessible through a window cut in the MDF:
+For the control panel, I used an aluminium plate that I drilled and painted in RAL Reseda Green to match the machine's original colour.
+The panel was attached to the front of the cabinet, accessible through a cutout in the MDF:

 {{< figure src="20200830_124551.jpg" >}}

 {{< figure src="20200828_195510.jpg" >}}

-As seen in the last pictures, another aluminium panel was used as a support and as a cooling element of the VDF.
-This other panel was attached in a similar way to the back of the cabinet.
-The following pictures show the front and back with the wiring finished:
+As seen in the previous pictures, another aluminium panel serves as both a support and a heatsink for the VFD.
+This panel was mounted in a similar fashion to the back of the cabinet.
+The following pictures show the completed front and back wiring:

 {{< figure src="20200831_172047.jpg" >}}

 {{< figure src="20200901_183004.jpg" >}}

-Note that the cabinet back was supported also by hinges.
-This allows for an easier work when adjusting or programming the VFD.
-Additionally, I added an absorber to avoid oil coming from the column to go over the VFD.
+Note that the back panel is also hinged.
+This makes it much easier to access when adjusting or programming the VFD.
+Additionally, I added a protective shield to prevent any oil dripping from the column onto the VFD.

-This is how the machine looks with all the MDF varnished and the electrical panels mounted:
+Here is how the machine looks with all the MDF varnished and the electrical panels mounted:

 {{< figure src="20200901_130307.jpg" >}}